10 minutes Reading time

 This is a great benchmarking tool for your brand – it gives you the opportunity to see where you’re sailing in smooth waters and where you could improve compared to your competitors.

-It’s been an even split in terms of wins and losses for the top ten retailers this year.
+It’s been an even split in terms of wins, losses and cruise industry growth for the top ten retailers this year.

 The top ten cruise holiday companies are: